Margot87/Margot87/README.md

 - 👋 Hi, I’m @Margot87
 - 👀 I’m interested in changing my job industry to IT domain
-- 🌱 I’m currently learning SQL, power BI, python
+- 🌱 I’m currently learning SQL, databases, java
 - 💞️ I’m looking to collaborate on future projects
-- I am looking for a BI developper part-time position
+- I am looking for a part-time position

 <!---
 Margot87/Margot87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.